Champii/crypto-dht/README.md

 ## Todo

+- Get pending transactions from other nodes
 - Fees
 - Scrypt
 - Store unspentTxOut and blockHeigh on disk to avoid resync all the chain each time
 - Merkel tree
 - Better GUI
-- Transactions history for a wallet
 - Manage wallets
 - Recheck blockchain
 - Config file